 Fattoria di Sammontana

-In 1870, the entire property and adjacent church were bought by a Polish nobleman, Michele Dzieduszycki.
-He was living at the Imperial Court in Vienna, but loved to spend long stretches in the Tuscan countryside.
+In 1870, the entire property and adjacent church was bought by a Polish nobleman named Michele Dzieduszycki.
+He was living at the Imperial Court in Vienna at the time, but loved to spend time in the Tuscan countryside.
 His son, Maurizio, specialized in art and Renaissance literature, and eventually married an Italian woman.
-They moved permanently to Tuscany and raised their family there.
-Today, Maurizio's son, Massimo, developed an agricultural property devoted to high quality wine and olive oil.
+Maurizio and his wife moved permanently to Tuscany and raised their family there.
+Today, Maurizio's son, Massimo, has turned Fattoria Sammontana into an agricultural property devoted to honest wine and olive oil.